Skip to content

 The Solution

-The Aspire team was able to create their own custom programming from Work ED's wide range of career-discovery programs.
+The Aspire team was able to create their own custom programming from Work ED's wide range of career-discovery programs, ensuring content was engaging, relevant, and aligned with student interests.

-The Aspire team was able to quickly start a small pilot program with minimum lead time, and from there expand the program rapidly across 3 cities.
+The Aspire team was able to quickly start a small pilot program with minimum lead time, and from there expand the program rapidly across 3 cities with only 2 months of lead time.

-Aspire knew that Work ED programs are designed to meet ELO-P criteria, so there were no barriers to unlocking ELO-P funding to fully cover programming.
+Aspire knew that Work ED programs are designed to meet ELO-P criteria, so there were no barriers to unlocking ELO-P funding to fully cover programming costs.

 How Aspire achieved their goals with Work ED

-Andrei Stvistal, After School Manager, Capitol Heights Academy, Aspire Public Schools
+Andrei Stvistal, After School Manager, Capitol Heights Academy

 “What made me want to continue with Work ED was the relationship and bond I built with the staff.”

-Andrei Stvistal, After School Manager, Capitol Heights Academy, Aspire Public Schools
+Andrei Stvistal, After School Manager, Capitol Heights Academy

 One newer school was particularly challenging for student behavior.
-Work ED was able to pivot and deploy its most experienced staff to that site, who were able to work closely with site staff to develop a unique plan (that included adding “hazard pay” for the on-site Work ED staff” as an added incentive to continue working patiently and attentively with the students).
-Over time, the collaboration and dedication of school-site and Work ED staff paid off.
-Students felt that the Work ED staff were treating them as individuals, and they experienced the power of collaboration and support.
-Work ED’s weekly internal report system showed a gradual reduction in reported issues, and an increase in student performance.
+Work ED deployed its most experienced staff and worked closely with the school site to develop a unique plan.
+Over time, the collaboration paid off — Work ED's weekly internal reports showed a gradual reduction in issues and an increase in student performance.

 "The Work ED program is really good, it's a way for your child to learn something new, something different.
 We enjoyed it and we're hoping you guys come back again so he can do it again next year!"